Gabriel-Cassimiro/FakeShopping/README.md

+# a simple e-commerce site using FakeStore api

+This is a personal project using Next.js, TypeScript, context, tailwindcss.
+Everything in this project was made by myself and several hours on google.

 # Next.js + Tailwind CSS Example

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v2.2)](https://blog.tailwindcss.com/tailwindcss-2-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).